Interrogation: Verbal and non-verbal cues

 The major aim of this technique is to investigate to what extent verbal and non-verbal features of liars' and truth-tellers' behaviour change during the course of repeated interrogations.
 It has shown that liars display significantly fewer smiles, self-manipulations, pauses, and less gaze aversion than truth-tellers.
 According to Granhag & Strömwall, there are three approaches to non-verbal deceptive behavior.
 The first is the emotional approach, which suggests that liars will alter their behaviors based on their own emotional feelings.
 For example, if a subject is lying and they begin to experience guilt, they will shift their gaze.
 The second approach is the cognitive approach, which suggests that lying requires more thought than telling the truth, which in turn, may result in a liar making more errors in speech.
 Lastly, the attempted control approach suggests a subject who is lying will attempt to be seemingly normal or honest, and will try to adjust their behaviors to make themselves believable.

 Good cop/bad cop

-Good cop/bad cop is a psychological tactic used in negotiation and interrogation, in which a team of two interrogators take apparently opposing approaches to the subject.
+Good cop, bad cop is a psychological tactic used in negotiation and interrogation, in which a team of two interrogators take apparently opposing approaches to the subject.
 One adopts a hostile or accusatory demeanor, emphasizing threats of punishment, while the other adopts a more sympathetic demeanor, emphasizing reward, in order to convince the subject to cooperate.

+Rotating interrogators

+In the People's Republic of China, the "wheel battle" (chelunzhan) tactic involves "unrelenting continuous interrogation by multiple rotating interrogators".